UK ocean science and robotics to help address Western Indian Ocean food security

-These include the emerging fishery of the North Kenyan Bank, which is the next frontier for food security of the coastal population; the threats and opportunities of climate change to the small pelagic fisheries in the Pemba Channel, Tanzania and; the ecosystem shifts & unexplained collapse of the South African Chokka squid fishery.
+These include the emerging fishery of the North Kenyan Bank, which is the next frontier for food security of the coastal population; the threats and opportunities of climate change to the small pelagic fisheries in the Pemba Channel, Tanzania and; the ecosystem shifts and unexplained collapse of the South African Chokka squid fishery.

 SOLSTICE will provide the essential support for regional efforts towards sustainable management of these marine living resources.

 Dr Ekaterina Popova, who is leading the UK contribution to SOLSTICE, said “This project is a great example of how research organisations in the UK can use their world-class expertise in oceanography and technology to help deliver long-term economic, social and environmental benefits to regions of the world that currently lack the resources to monitor their marine environment in a systematic way.”

 Prof. Mike Roberts, overall project lead on the WIO contribution, added “The SOLSTICE approach will allow us to take advantage of UK cutting-edge technologies to explore, monitor and understand their marine ecosystems, systematically combining this with the wealth of local environmental and socio-economic information that already exists in the region.
 This will strengthen research links between the WIO countries, regional research organisations and the UK, delivering information to support regional efforts towards sustainable management of marine living resources.”